cyberianzed/blog/src/content/blog/the-superpower-nobody-asked-for.md

 draft: false
 tags:
   - imposter syndrome
-  - healiing
+  - Healing
   - understanding oneself
-description: fixing my huge imposter syndrome
+description: Breaking through imposter syndrome and perfectionism as a founder.
+Why nothing ever feels good enough, where these feelings really come from, and how to start breaking free from the mental trap.
 ---
 For a huge chunk of my life, I was living in a mental prison built by **Imposter Syndrome.**